OpenSourceEconomics/econ-project-templates/docs/source/getting_started/index.rst

 work together with a collaborator, you may want to jump directly to the section on :ref:`second_machine`.

-Once you are done with the steps in this section, look in :ref:`guides_explanations` or check out the Documentation of the :ref:`example_project`.
+Once you are done with the steps in this section, check out the Documentation of the :ref:`example_project` to understand the details of the setup.
+In case you know those already, have a look in :ref:`guides_explanations` for guides on starting / porting projects and explanations of some of the auxiliary tools.

 .. _preparing_your_system: